The Jan Söderberg Family Prize in Economics and Management

 The Prize shall always be awarded at the Lund University School of Economics and Management, at an event that includes a lecture by the recipient of the prize, as well as a formal award ceremony.

 The Prize is to be awarded in the early spring.
-The inaugural prize was awarded on 12 March 2019 and is followed by a day of popular science lectures on 13 March.
-Dates for 2020 will be published later on.
+The inaugural prize in next awarded on 25 March 2020 and is followed by a day of popular science lectures.

 The Economics and Management Day in Lund

-The day after the award ceremony we welcomed all those interested to a popular science day featuring lectures and talks at the Lund University School of Economics and Management.
-This year’s theme: Investments in health – challenges for the 21st century.
+The day after the award ceremony we welcome all those interested to a popular science day featuring lectures and talks at the Lund University School of Economics and Management.
+This year’s theme: Leadership.
+Date: 26 March.

 The Prize Committee consists of six members: the donor (Jan Söderberg), the dean of the School (also the chair of the committee) and four members who are to be researchers.
 All research members have to be at least associate professors and two have to be professors within the field covered by the Prize.
 One or two should be mainly engaged outside of the Lund University School of Economics and Management.
 One of the members is to be a working member.
 The four members are appointed by the dean of the School, after consulting with the donor, the group of department heads at the School and the chair of the Senior Corporate Advisory Board at the School.